 A skilled facilitator doesn’t need to be an expert on the topic.
 But on making the meeting a thoughtful, cohesive, participatory, and enjoyable experience.

 3. To flare or to focus?
-That’s the question
+Choose one to have more effective meetings

 Flare is like stretching out your body and trying to reach for the stars; Focus is trying to touch your toes with your hands.

 That’s the danger of simultaneity.
 We can’t touch our toes and reach for the stars at the same time, like this amusing Harvard video shows.

 Convergent and Divergent thinking don’t go well together.
 Keep them separate.